MarkLagodych/walc/docs/notes.md

 so that only several definitions are used thoughout the whole file.
 That is achieved by using generator objects -- objects that accumulate all the required definitions and then, given a `let..in` expression builder, add definitions to it.
-This also helps insure that the definitions have the correct order.
+This also helps ensure that the definitions have the correct order.
 Numbers are ordered by values because in such a way it is easier to see what constants the program uses and to check if all constants are generated correctly.
 Maths and simple WASM instructions are generated in their